-In its first investment in an Israeli company, the venture arm of Fortune 100 company Tyson Foods co-led a $2.2 million seed investment round in Jerusalem-based Future Meat Technologies of Jerusalem.
+In its first investment in an Israeli company, the venture arm of Fortune 100 company Tyson Foods co-led a $2.2 million seed investment round in Jerusalem-based Future Meat Technologies.

 Future Meat Technologies is advancing a distributive manufacturing platform for cost-efficient, non-GMO production of “clean meat” directly from animal cells, without the need to raise or slaughter animals.

 Other investors are the Neto Group of Israel; Chicago-based S2G Ventures; BitsXBites Chinese food-tech venture capital fund; and Agrinnovation, an Israeli investment fund founded by Yissum, the technology-transfer company of the Hebrew University of Jerusalem, which licensed the technology developed in the lab of Prof. Yaakov Nahmias.

 “It is difficult to imagine cultured meat becoming a reality with a current production price of about $10,000 per kilogram,” said Nahmias, the company’s founder and chief scientist.
 “We redesigned the manufacturing process until we brought it down to $800 per kilogram today, with a clear roadmap to $5-10 per kg by 2020.”

 Nahmias is focusing on producing the fat that is essential to the taste and aroma of meat, without genetic modification or live animals.
 “I want my children to eat meat that is delicious, sustainable and safe,” he said.

 On the other side of Israel in Tel Aviv, clean-meat startup Aleph Farms is expanding the composition of cultured meat and growing it in a more structured way using a proprietary 3D technology.